melaniereis/42_get_next_line/README.md

 </details>
 📏 Norminette Compliance
 This project adheres to the Norm, the coding standard of 42 School.
 All files pass the Norminette check, ensuring clean and maintainable code.
+🧪 Testing
+<details> <summary>Test Files and Edge Cases</summary> To thoroughly test get_next_line, consider the following scenarios:

+    Empty files
+    Files with only newline characters
+    Files with no newline characters
+    Very large files
+    Files with long lines
+    Files with varying line lengths
+    Reading from standard input
+    Reading from multiple file descriptors

+You can create test files or use existing text files to cover these cases. </details>
 👩‍💻 Author
 Melanie Reis <details> <summary>Contact Information</summary>